drapostolos/type-parser/README.md

 type-parser
 ================

-Library for parsing a string to another type.
+Library for parsing a string and convert it to another type.
 Supports all applicable java-library classes.